ajmalkurnia/deeplearning-text-playground/README.md

 # Deep Learning PlayGround

-Playing with some deep learning for various text proccesing task, mainly using keras and some tensorflow
+Playing with some deep learning for various text proccesing task, mainly using keras and some tensorflow.

+**Disclaimer: Some of the implementad model may not follows original paper accurately**

 ## Task:
 1. Classification